 Besides monitoring the volatile situation around blockchain standards, here are a few more tips:

 Until recently, the blockchain has mostly been seen as a new disruptive technology poised to replace legacy applications.
-While such assumptions may indeed become facts, in a more realistic scenario blockchain will enable existing applications to significantly increase security and efficiency levels in the context of tracking, auditing, and storing information.
+While such assumptions may indeed become facts, due to apparent blockchain limitations, this technology will enable existing applications to significantly increase security (in some cases, companies even use blockchain for IoT security) and efficiency levels in the context of tracking, auditing, and storing information.